PlasmaPy/hack.plasmapy.org/pages/2021/schedule.md

 tutorials focused on topics related more towards code development and open-source contribution.

-Please stay tuned to this page, since the refined scheduled will be posted here as the details solidify.
+Please stay tuned to this page, since the refined schedule will be posted here as the details solidify.